hugo53/hugo53.github.io/_posts/2013-05-12-get-started-with-ios-programming.md

 - [How to Use Social Media to Drive Demand for Your App](http://mobileadvertisinghub.com/how-to-use-social-media-to-drive-demand-for-your-app-part-3/)

+## App Evaluation
+- [How Much To Build An App](http://howmuchtobuildanapp.com/#).
+A tool to help you estimate the cost to develop your iPhone, iPad, Android, Windows Phone, or Web app in seconds.
+- [How much does it cost to build an iPhone app?](http://www.quora.com/How-much-does-it-cost-to-build-an-iPhone-app).
+A Quora question, bring us a lots knowledge.

 ## Great Advices from original documentation (or Great Knowledge)
 - Cocoa Design Patterns (included in  Cocoa Fundamentals Guide) : list all patterns which are used in Cocoa framework.
 Must go through!